ghi-electronics/Documentation/software/due-script/due-script.md

 Print("Only when Go!")
 ```

-The program will not execute on power up due to the `End` command.
+The program will not execute on power up due to the `Exit` command.
 But now calling `Go()` in immediate mode will produce "Only when Go!".

 Another good practice is to use the on-board LED as an activity LED to show that the device is running.
 Simply start your program by adding `Led(200,200,-1)`.